the-vegetarian-vampire/CPPBox/README.md

 };
 ```

+`this->` - explicitly refer to a member of the current object from within one of its methods
+  - (*ptr).member
+  - ptr->member
 ---
 # Overloading
 Function Overloading; defining multiple functions with the same name but with a different number or type of parameters.